joshbirnholz/JBCalendarDatePicker/README.md

 }
 ```

 Or use it from a storyboard.
 Drag a Container View onto your storyboard.
-Change the view controller's class to `JBCalendarDatePickerViewController`.
+Change the view controller's class to `JBDatePickerViewController`.
 Give the embed segue an identifier, and then capture a reference to it:

 ```Swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any?) {